Introduction

 THE GREAT CROWD

-- They are composed of all the tribes (Rev 7:9)
+- They are composed of people from all tribes (Rev 7:9).

-- They have palms in their hands (Rev 7:9)
+- They have palm branches in their hands (Rev 7:9).

-- They were victorious over the beast, the image, the mark and its number (Rev 15:2)
+- They were victorious over the beast, its image, its mark, and its number (Rev 15:2).

-- They are on the sea of glass that is before the throne of God (Rev 15:2)
+- They stand on the sea of glass before the throne of God (Rev 15:2).

-- Do you know the song of Moses and the Lamb (Rev 15:3)
+- They know the song of Moses and the Lamb (Rev 15:3).

-Based on this information, I invite the reader to study these two groups, and learn a little about the characteristics of the 144,000 and the great multitude!
+Based on this information, I invite the reader to study these two groups and learn more about the characteristics of the 144,000 and the Great Multitude!

 May God bless us!